 Add delay (optional)

-This option is irreplaceable if you want to spread your email communication over time and increase your customer lifetime value.
+This option is irreplaceable if you want to spread your email communication over time and increase your customer lifetime value.💡 For this, you will need the ShopMagic PRO add-on – Delayed Actions.
+It’s well worth it and pays for itself quickly undoubtedly 😉.

 Segment your customers for better relevancy (optional)

-This way you can achieve scenarios like sending custom emails per product, category, or payment method.
+This way you can achieve scenarios like sending customized and automated emails per product, category, or payment method.💡 This feature (Conditional logic for WooCommerce email automation) is available in the ShopMagic Advanced Filters add-on.

 WooCommerce automated emails – summary